Wise-king001/Wise-king001/README.md

 # 💫 About Me:
-I'm a passionate software developer with 10 years of programming experience, currently working with the Havocweb Tech Team.
-I'm deeply invested in AI and have completed 892 projects across various domains.
+I'm a passionate software developer with 10 years of programming experience, currently working with the Havocweb Technologies Team.
+I'm deeply invested in AI and have completed 492 projects across various domains.
 My focus is on building innovative solutions that push the boundaries of technology.

 ## 🌐 Socials: